Guinea-Bissau: Languages

 Though a small country, Guinea-Bissau has several ethnic groups which are very distinct from each other, with their own cultures and languages.
 This is due to Guinea-Bissau being a refugee and migration territory within Africa.
 Colonisation and racial intermixing brought Portuguese and the Portuguese creole known as Kriol or crioulo.

 The sole official language of Guinea-Bissau since independence, Standard Portuguese is spoken mostly as a second language, with few native speakers and its use is often confined to the intellectual and political elites.
 It is the language of government and national communication as a legacy of colonial rule.
 Schooling from the primary to tertiary levels is conducted in Portuguese, although only 67% of children have access to any formal education.
 Data suggests that the number of Portuguese speakers ranges from 11 to 15%.
 In the latest census (2009) 27.1% of the population claimed to speak non-creole Portuguese (46.3% of city dwellers and 14.7% of the rural population, respectively).
 Portuguese creole is spoken by 44% of the population and is effectively the lingua franca among distinct groups for most of the population.
 Creole's usage is still expanding, and it is understood by the vast majority of the population.
 However, decreolisation processes are occurring, due to undergoing interference from Standard Portuguese and the creole forms a continuum of varieties with the standard language, the most distant are basilects and the closer ones, acrolects.
 A post-creole continuum exists in Guinea-Bissau and crioulo 'leve' ('soft' creole) variety being closer to the Portuguese-language norm.
+A 2025 Afrobarometer survey in Guinea Bissau found 40% of the 1,200 respondents mainly spoke Creole at home, which makes it the most widely spoken home language in the country.

 The remaining rural population speaks a variety of native African languages unique to each ethnicity: Fula (16%), Balanta (14%), Mandinka (7%), Manjak (5%), Papel (3%), Felupe (1%), Beafada (0.7%), Bijagó (0.3%), and Nalu (0.1%), which form the ethnic African languages spoken by the population.
 Most Portuguese and Mestiços speakers also have one of the African languages and Kriol as additional languages.
 Ethnic African languages are not discouraged, in any situation, despite their lower prestige.
 These languages are the link between individuals of the same ethnic background and daily used in villages, between neighbours or friends, traditional and religious ceremonies, and also used in contact between the urban and rural populations.
 However, none of these languages are dominant in Guinea-Bissau.

 French is taught as a foreign language in schools, because Guinea-Bissau is surrounded by French-speaking nations.
 Guinea-Bissau is a full member of the Francophonie.